SimonLBSoerensen/LUDOpy/README.md

 ![The image show a example of the board](https://github.com/SimonLBSoerensen/LUDOpy/blob/master/board_example_2.png?raw=true "Board example 2")

 ### Example of the index method (shown for player 1)

+Here the number indicate which index the piece are at

 ![Example of the index method (shown for player 1)](https://github.com/SimonLBSoerensen/LUDOpy/blob/master/track.png?raw=true "Index method")